insanity54/ansible-ipfs/README.md

 ## Future potential

+* run on centos (tests and install logic is here, but I got hung up on systemd)
 * use gx to download and install ipfs
 * use gx api to make a GitHub README.md badge showing whether or not this repo is using the latest stable ipfs